Also known as: single leg glute bridge, single-leg bridge hold, unilateral glute bridge, one-legged bridge hold, single leg hip thrust hold

 How to Do Glute Bridge Single Leg Hold

-- Squeeze and hold: Contract the glutes and hamstrings and hold the top position for the prescribed time, breathing steadily and maintaining pelvic neutrality.
+- Squeeze and hold: At full extension, squeeze the working glute and hold the top position for the prescribed time, breathing steadily and avoiding lumbar overextension.

 Muscle Groups